nbering/nicholasbering-ca/_posts/2014-08-14-angular-google-chart.md

 either very complicated to set up, or lacking features most of the features I'd come to expect from using commercial charts on other sites.

-Then I found the <a href="https://developers.google.com/chart/">Google Charts API</a>.
+Then I found the [Google Charts API].
 It seemed to be the solution to all my problems.
 It was a full-featured JavaScript chart library, available for free, with some caveats.
 Specifically, it is free but not open source.
 So the source code is not available in any easily human-readable format.
 Also, the code